 For businesses to be as efficient as possible, interruptions need to be limited as much as humanly (or robotically) possible.
 This is where communication tools can play a huge role—by using modern chat tools, employees are able to communicate asynchronously (not concurrently) or in real time as required.

 Rather than continually bombard staff with interruptions, they can now respond on their own schedule.
-Voice calls or video conferencing can help you make decisions quickly and effectively, compared to relying on email (which continually ranks near the top of employee interruptions, and, as anyone who’s spent time on an email thread can attest, takes forever to get anything accomplished).
+Virtual calls and free conference calls can help you make decisions quickly and effectively via video, compared to relying on email (which continually ranks near the top of employee interruptions, and, as anyone who’s spent time on an email thread can attest, takes forever to get anything accomplished).

 2. Automate away